 Instagram has become the art world darling for social media marketing, due to its obvious visual strengths and the natural discoverability factor it provides art lovers.
 Art fairs, museums, and artists were the early adopters of this platform.
-Many art galleries have found great success on Instagram attracting new, buying, art collectors.
+Many art galleries have found great success with implementing an Instagram strategy attract new, buying, art collectors.

-Is your gallery using Instagram in a way that is producing results?
+Is your gallery using social media in a way that is producing results?

 How useful Instagram is as a marketing or sales channel depends on your gallery program, marketing know-how and the type of art collector you serve.